pattusdev/API-Development-and-Documentation-project/README.md

 ## Backend - Udacitrivia

-> _tip_:Prerequesites Dependencies: Python3, PIP3, node and npm installed with postgres
+> _tip_: Prerequesites Dependencies: Python3, PIP3, node and npm installed with postgres

     - Python 3.7 or later will work fine on local